 Unless stated otherwise in your award letter, unspent funds will be automatically carried over from one year to the next to use within approved budget categories toward the approved aims of the grant.

 Grants that require a formal Carry Forward Request, as stated in the award letter, must submit the request 30 days prior to the end date of the funding year.

-Grants with $200,000 or more of unspent funds will have subsequent payment(s) withheld until the unspent balance is less than $100,000 and reported to the foundation via the Funds Expended webform deliverable.
-The Funds Expended deliverable is not a Financial Statement; it is an attestation by the institution that unspent balance is below $100,000.
-The deliverable must be signed and submitted by a signing official or financial officer.
+Grants with $200,000 or more of unspent funds will have subsequent payment(s) withheld until the unspent balance is less than $100,000 and then reported to the foundation via the Funds Expended webform deliverable.
+The Funds Expended deliverable is not a Financial Statement; it is an attestation by the institution that the unspent balance is less than $100,000.
+The deliverable must be signed and submitted by a Signing Official or Financial Officer.

-As part of the Annual Progress Report grantees are required to provide an estimate of the unspent funds that must include any funds previously carried forward, as well as indirect costs.
-If they can, grantees must also indicate the month by which the unspent balance will be less than $100,000.
+As part of the Annual Progress Report, grantees must provide an estimate of the unspent funds that must include any funds previously carried forward, as well as indirect costs.
+If they can, grantees must also indicate the month the unspent balance will fall below $100,000.

-If the grantee provides an estimated month by which unspent funds will be less than $100,000 in the Annual Progress Report, the Funds Expended deliverable will be due by the first of that month.
-If the unspent balance reaches $100,000 or less before the originally estimated month, the grantee may submit a Funds Expended deliverable as soon as that happens.
-The next payment will then be released on or before the 30th of the following month if the deliverable is complete and approved.
-If the Funds Expended deliverable is submitted by the first of the month that the unspent balance will be less than $100,000, payments will be released by the 30th of that month.
+If the grantee provides an estimated month by which unspent funds will be less than $100,000 in the Annual Progress Report, the Funds Expended deliverable will be due by the first day of that month.
+If the unspent balance is less than $100,000 before the originally estimated month, the grantee may submit a Funds Expended deliverable as soon as that happens.
+The next payment will then be released on or before the last day of the following month.
+If the Funds Expended deliverable is submitted by the first day of the month in which the unspent balance is less than $100,000, payments will be released by the last day of that month.

-- Carry Forwards with Multiple Principal Investigators at Different Institutions
+- Carry Forwards with Investigators at Different Institutions

 No-Cost Extension – Effective September 1, 2022